SocketCluster/socketcluster-website/docs/api-ag-channel.md

       close()
     </td>
     <td>
-      This method will signal to all consuming <code>for-await-of</code> loops for the channel's streams (including all listener streams) to <code>break</code> after they have finished consuming their backlogs of data.
+      This method will signal to all consuming <code>for-await-of</code> loops for all of the channel's streams (including all listener streams) to <code>break</code> after they have finished consuming their backlogs of data.
     </td>
   </tr>
   <tr>